dat550-2021/course-info/Readme.md

 2. To join our UiS DAT550 Discord server, navigate [here](https://discord.gg/XbZhc9eQhx).

+3. Make sure you are registered in autograder and you have accepted all invitations from github to join the [`dat550-2021`](https://github.com/dat550-2021) GitHub organization before next step.

-3. Once connected to the server, please register with our bot, `@dat550_helperbot`, by sending it a direct message:
+4. Once connected to the server, please register with our bot, `@dat550_helperbot`, by sending it a direct message:

    ```text
    !register username